candrholdings/reactnative-crypto-demo/README.md

 We are going to add another Swift method that encrypt a string with a secret, using `CommonCrypto` from `Security.framework`.

-1. Prepare our project to use `CommonCrypto` from `Security.framework`
+1. Prepares our project to use `CommonCrypto` from `Security.framework`
   1. Open project settings
     1. In the "Linked Frameworks and Libraries" section, find and add `Security.framework` reference
   3. In `EncryptNatively-Bridging-Header.h`